akeaswaran/akeaswaran.github.io/_posts/2017-01-23-HTown-Bound-ATown-Down.md

 <figure>
   <img src="{{ site.baseurl }}/assets/images/vic-beasley-kc.jpg" alt="Atlanta Falcons OLB Vic Beasley">
-  <p class="small">OLB Vic Beasley disrupts Kansas City Chiefs QB Alex Smith in their Week 13 matchup.</p>
+  <p class="caption">OLB Vic Beasley disrupts Kansas City Chiefs QB Alex Smith in their Week 13 matchup.</p>
 </figure>

 First up were the Arizona Cardinals, whom the Falcons quickly dispatched  38-19.
 After dropping another last-second heartbreaker to Kansas City, Atlanta wreaked havoc on the rest of its opponents, putting up an average of 38.5 points per game and only allowing 18.75 points per game versus the Rams, 49ers, Panthers, and Saints.
 Like the 2007 and 2011 New York Giants, the Falcons turned on the jets at the perfect time, riding that wave right into a 11-5 record and a first-round bye in the playoffs and capping the Georgia Dome's 25th and final regular season with a win over archrival New Orleans.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/matt-ryan-td.jpg" alt="Atlanta Falcons QB Matt Ryan">
-  <p class="small">QB Matt Ryan - Probable 2016 NFL MVP and Atlanta's field general</p>
+  <p class="caption">QB Matt Ryan - Probable 2016 NFL MVP and Atlanta's field general</p>
 </figure>

 QB Matt Ryan was Atlanta's resident gunslinger, leading the NFL's top-ranked scoring offense into battle by posting incredible numbers and making almost zero mistakes on his way to the top of 2016 MVP projections.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/julio-jones.jpg" alt="Atlanta Falcons WR Julio Jones">
-  <p class="small">WR Julio Jones - Ryan's best offensive weapon</p>
+  <p class="caption">WR Julio Jones - Ryan's best offensive weapon</p>
 </figure>

 WR Julio Jones fought off a nagging turf toe injury to light up opposing secondaries, coming in second place for the NFL receiving title but putting up only 39 fewer yards in 27 fewer targets than leader T.Y.
 Hilton of the Indianapolis Colts.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/falcons-receiving-corps.jpg" alt="Falcons wide receiver Taylor Gabriel scores a 35-yard touchdown against the Cardinals for a 17-10 lead during the second quarter Sunday, Nov.
 27, 2016, at the Georgia Dome in Atlanta.
 (Curtis Compton/ccompton@ajc.com)">
-  <p class="small">Falcons wide receiver Taylor Gabriel scores a 35-yard touchdown against the Cardinals.</p>
+  <p class="caption">Falcons wide receiver Taylor Gabriel scores a 35-yard touchdown against the Cardinals.</p>
 </figure>

 But Jones wasn't the only one wreaking havoc; WR Taylor Gabriel, WR Mohamed Sanu, TE Austin Hooper, TE Levine Toilolo, and a bevy of other receivers joined in on the fun, allowing Jones to be used as a decoy and Ryan to spread the ball around with great success, to the chagrin of many opposing defensive coordinators.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/falcons-rbs.jpg" alt="Falcons RB Tevin Coleman celebrates a touchdown vs the Saints.">
-  <p class="small">RB Tevin Coleman celebrates a touchdown versus the Saints.</p>
+  <p class="caption">RB Tevin Coleman celebrates a touchdown versus the Saints.</p>
 </figure>

 A running back tandem of Devonta Freeman and Tevin Coleman lulled opposing defenses into focusing on stopping the run, unleashing a hellfire of play-action passing from Ryan to his litany of receivers.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/falcons-oline.jpg" alt="Falcons offensive line celebrates a TD">
-  <p class="small">The Falcons offensive line celebrates a touchdown with RB Devonta Freeman.</p>
+  <p class="caption">The Falcons offensive line celebrates a touchdown with RB Devonta Freeman.</p>
 </figure>

 But we can't forget about the guys up front: the Falcons started the same five offensive linemen in every game this season, keeping Matt Ryan's pocket clean and giving him more than enough time to find open targets down field for big plays.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/beasley-def.jpg" alt="Falcons OLB Vic Beasley sprints into action">
-  <p class="small">OLB Vic Beasley sprints into action.</p>
+  <p class="caption">OLB Vic Beasley sprints into action.</p>
 </figure>

 The Falcons defense stifled opposing offenses after the bye week.
 OLB Vic Beasley led the NFL in sacks, wrestling quarterbacks to the ground 15.5 times over the course of the year.